-(c) The minimum level of aggregation at which the information may be reported without losing its confidentiality; and
+(c) The minimum level of aggregation at which the information may be reported without losing its confidentiality; and addressed to the Director's attention and be so marked as to indicate clearly the confidential nature of the contents.

 (d) The date on which each item of information need no longer be treated as confidential.